On This Day in History: January 24

 - Mahmoud Farshchian, Iranian-Persian painter and academic

-- John Romita Sr., American soldier and illustrator
+- John Romita Sr., American comic book artist

 - Desmond Morris, English zoologist, ethologist, and painter